PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 [Carts rules list](https://invis.io/YKTGGFZAMCB#/385922052__Order_Details_-_Discounts_Applied)

-**If the order status is considered as paid**, either on adding a product or adding a discount adding, the user has to specify on **which generated invoices it will be applied.**
+**If the order status is considered as paid**, either on adding a product or adding a discount adding, the user has to specify on **which generated invoices will be applied.**

 7. **Invoice generation**